Knuxfan24/Sonic-06-Randomiser-Suite/README.md

 <img src="https://raw.githubusercontent.com/wiki/Knuxfan24/Sonic-06-Randomiser-Suite/images/tab_general.png">

 # Building
-To build the Randomiser Suite, simply clone the project and open the `MarathonRandomiser.sln` file in a recent version of Visual Studio (anything supporting .NET 6 should work fine, all the development was done on preview builds of Visual Studio 2022) and then compile it as normal, if the build fails it may be due to missing Nuget Packages, as the project uses [Marathon](https://github.com/Big-Endian-32/Marathon) for interfacing with Sonic '06's file formats and [HandyControl](https://github.com/HandyOrg/HandyControl) for much nicer looking UI controls; ensuring that both of those are present and accounted for should resolve any compile errors.
+To build the Randomiser Suite, simply clone the project and open the `MarathonRandomiser.sln` file in a recent version of Visual Studio (anything supporting .NET 6 should work fine, all the development was done on preview builds of Visual Studio 2022) and then compile it as normal, if the build fails it may be due to missing Nuget Packages, as the project uses [Marathon](https://github.com/Big-Endian-32/Marathon) for interfacing with Sonic '06's file formats, [HandyControl](https://github.com/HandyOrg/HandyControl) for much nicer looking UI controls and [Ookii Dialogs](https://github.com/ookii-dialogs/ookii-dialogs-wpf) for better file and folder browsing; ensuring that all three of those are present and accounted for should resolve any compile errors.

 Compile warnings will be thrown regarding `Possible null reference argument`s and `Dereferences of a possibly null reference` but both of those have never caused any problem for me.

-Manually building is the recommended way to get a build of the Randomiser, as it is very likely that the builds available on the [releases](https://github.com/Knuxfan24/Sonic-06-Randomiser-Suite/releases) page will be out of date in some way.

 # Usage
 For a proper run down on the features and information on configuring and using the Randomiser Suite, check out the [Wiki](https://github.com/Knuxfan24/Sonic-06-Randomiser-Suite/wiki).
 For the basic functionality, see below.